Aloknath-sah/Aloknath-sah/README.md

 -->

 ### About Me
-* I hold B.Tech degree and aspire to work as a Web Developer.
+* I hold B.Tech degree and currently working as a software Developer(SDE-1) at Ajio.com.
 * I am fast learner looking for interesting career opportunity in web development.

 ### Interests